Henry John Temple, 3rd Viscount Palmerston: Balkans and Near East: defending Turkey, 1830s

-Palmerston, irritated at France's Egyptian policy, signed the London Convention of 15 July 1840 in London with Austria, Russia, and Prussia – without the knowledge of the French government.
+Palmerston, irritated at France's Egyptian policy, signed the London Convention of 15 July 1840 with Austria, Russia, and Prussia – without the knowledge of the French government.
 This measure was taken with great hesitation, and strong opposition on the part of several members of the cabinet.
 Palmerston forced the measure through in part by declaring in a letter to the prime minister, Lord Melbourne, that he would resign from the ministry if his policy were not adopted.

-The London Convention granted Muhammad Ali hereditary rule in Egypt in return for withdrawal from Syria and Lebanon, but was rejected by the pasha.
+The London Convention granted Muhammad Ali hereditary rule in Egypt in return for withdrawal from Syria and Lebanon, but this was rejected by the pasha.
 The European powers intervened with force, and the bombardment of Beirut, the fall of Acre, and the total collapse of Muhammad Ali's power followed in rapid succession.
 Palmerston's policy was triumphant, and the author of it had won a reputation as one of the most powerful statesmen of the age.

 In September 1838, Palmerston appointed a British consul in Jerusalem, without the conventional consultation of the Board of Trade, and gave instruction to assist with the construction of an Anglican church in the city, under the prompting influences of Lord Shaftesbury, a prominent Christian Zionist.